setheshraghi/vera4cast-example/tutorial/tutorial.md

                            variable = "Temp_C_mean")
 ```

-We now have 30 possible forecasts of water temperature at each site and
+We now have 31 possible forecasts of water temperature at each site and
 each day.
 On this plot each line represents one of the possible
 forecasts and the range of forecasted water temperature is a simple
 quantification of the uncertainty in our forecast.

-Looking back at the forecasts we produced:
+Looking at the forecasts we produced:

 ![](tutorial_files/figure-markdown_github/unnamed-chunk-16-1.png)